-A total of four continuing calibration standards were analyzed at 10-injections interval.
-It was carried out on 10-10-23, bracketing the analyses of samples and all the QC samples.
+A total of six continuing calibration standards were analyzed at 10-injections interval.
+It was carried out on 10-13-23 and 10-17-23, bracketing the analyses of samples and all the QC samples.
 Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations were less than 15% for each analyte.

 4.7.4.
-Quality Control samples consisted of one method blank, one set of LCS/LCSD and MS/MSD.
-Sample TMW63102023 was designated to be spiked as MS/MSD.
-Each target compound was spiked and reported for LCS/LCSD and MS/MSD.
+Quality Control samples consisted of two method blanks and two sets of LCS/LCSD.
+No sample was designated to be spiked as MS/MSD.
+Each target compound was spiked and reported for LCS/LCSD.
 Percent recoveries (%R) were within the established acceptance QC limits.
 Raw data for both un-spiked sample and spiked QC samples were matching the reported values.